vanducng/datafold-docs/docs/guides/ci_guides/dbt_cloud.md

 ### Autoscaling CI

-Although a great addition to you CI, [Slim CI](#slim-ci) has the following limitations:
+Although a great addition to your CI, [Slim CI](#slim-ci) has the following limitations:

 * Only one Slim CI job can run at a given time.
 * A job will continue to run even if another commit is added to the pull request.